xerone9/UpWork/Unapproved Jobs/README.md

 job 11 = Phyton - Copy selected text from chrome to excel

-job 12 = We’re looking for someone to scrape these 87 Shopify sites for their women’s products.
+job 12 = Weâ€™re looking for someone to scrape these 87 Shopify sites for their womenâ€™s products.

 job 14 = Python calculating script.

 job 15 = Need to automate audio recordings of 1000 words, pronounced by Google

 job 16 = Research to find company logos.
 Quick job, 1-2hrs today.

+job 17 = Data extraction from CSV file.